NCAAF Rankings

 Behind the Rankings

-The most important thing to understand about my ranking algorithm is what it is telling you.
+The most important thing to understand about my rating algorithm is what it is telling you.
 My ratings are a measure of what each team has presently accomplished.
 It is not meant to be a true predictive tool.
 For example, Team A might have a higher rating than Team B, but that could be due to that fact that Team A had the opportunity to play (and beat) higher quality opponents to date.
 That does not mean Team A is definitively better than Team B. According to my ratings, I'm stating that Team A has accomplished more thus far than Team B. However, understanding what a team has accomplished can give you insight on which teams are objectively superior to others.

 My ratings are an objective measure of which teams have accomplished the most given their results against their opponents.
 This is very relevant because it is perhaps the first criteria people consider when debating who is the #1 team (or, which teams are the Top Four...), and I will argue, the most important.
 Sure, you can look at stats, or "eye" tests.
 But if you are not factoring in the competition in an unbiased method (side note: just saying "SEC is awesome so they have the hardest schedule" is not objective nor scientific), you are missing information to inform your rankings.
 My ratings do provide a quantitative measure of just that.